dlion/domenicoluciani/about.md

 A passionate [programmer](/category/programming), 🧑🏻‍💻

-more than 10 years of experience as a backend developer including more than 7 years as extreme programmer 🪂🤸
+more than 10 years of experience as a backend developer including more than 8 years as extreme programmer 🪂🤸

-Currently working as a Staff Software Engineer at [Qonto](https://qonto.com/) 🖥️

-Previously at VMware and Thoughtworks.
+Ex-VMware, Ex-Thoughtworks.

 Working remotely from anywhere in Spain, currently living in Málaga. 🛰️ 🇪🇸